matthew-andrews/workshop-making-it-work-offline/01-introduction/README.md

 ## Course structure

-The structure of this course will be very practical, focused on building prototypes, and will typically follow this pattern:
+The structure of this course will be very practical and hands-on focused on building prototypes, and will typically follow this pattern:

 - Hack something together that works.
 - Talk about why it works (explaining any browser APIs that we've used that may be unfamiliar).